- Academic Programs & Policies

 Choice of Catalog Policy

-A student registering in the College of Public Affairs and Community Service for the first time may, except for limitations described below, complete work for the degree according to the requirements of
+A student registering in the College of Public Affairs and Community Service for the first time may, except for limitations described below, complete work for the degree according to one of these requirements:

-- the catalog in effect the year the student enters CPACS, or
+- The catalog in effect the year the student enters CPACS.

 Students entering the College for the first time in the summer will be subject to the catalog for the academic year immediately following.